pokono/angular-dob/README.md

 ## Contributors

 Contributions or feature requests are welcome.
-Guidelines will be here soon ;) Thank you!
+Guidelines will be here soon. ;) Thank you!